-Students wishing to earn dual degrees (both a B.S. and a B.A.) must earn a minimum of 150 credit hours while completing all requirements for multiple majors and the general education competencies.
+Students wishing to earn dual degrees (both a bachelor of science and a bachelor of arts) must earn a minimum of 150 credit hours while completing all requirements for multiple majors and the general education competencies.

 Students meeting all of the requirements of two majors with less than 150 credit hours can obtain a multiple major designation.
 In the case of a double major, if the two majors involve multiple degree designations (e.g., B.A. in English and B.S. in Psychology), the student will have the option to select only one degree designation that appears on the transcript and diploma.